 There are ample areas to camp in the area, with the Huson lake site being the closest, this is a very nice campground with lots of space.
 There are a boat ramp and picnic tables along with a very large green area.

 The tunnel behind the falls meanders along as it follows the roaring stream on its route through the cave to the end where it drops into a deep sump and disappears.
-Awesome sight to see, but please be careful as the rock passage can be very slippery.
+An awesome sight to see, but please be careful as the rock passage can be very slippery.

 You can also visit the Vanishing River and the Reappearing River, a part of the Benson River that flows underground for about 2 km before reappearing again.
 The trail into this site is not marked, there has been a washout on the trail route and it’s suggested that you pass this spot by.
 But if you are adventurous, you can locate the trail, hike in on a short trail that takes you to an incredible place, you will see a river roaring down a canyon and then dropping into a deep hole and disappearing into the mountain, only to reappear some 2 km away.
 Quite a sight to see.